wendy-wong/wendy-wong/README.md

 # About Me

+I'm a PhD candidate in Computer Science at UNSW Sydney and a LinkedIn Learning Instructor specializing in data science, machine learning, and AWS cloud technologies.
+With 20+ years of industry experience and a track record of teaching thousands of learners globally, I make complex technical concepts accessible and actionable.

 I'm passionate about making technology education accessible to everyone.
-My PhD research develops AI tools that help educators design better learning experiences for students with diverse needs that directly informs my teaching approach.
+My PhD research develops AI tools that help educators design better learning experiences for students with diverse needs—work that directly informs my teaching approach.
+As an AWS Data Hero, I'm committed to bridging the gap between cutting-edge technology and practical skills that empower careers.